chesahkalu/azure_administrator/monitoring_diagnostics.md

         - You can use Azure Monitor metrics explorer to view the metrics for your Azure services and resources.
         - In the Azure portal, select any `graph` for a resource to open the associated metrics data in metrics explorer.
 The tool lets you `chart` the `values` of multiple metrics over `time`.
 You can work with the charts interactively or pin them to a dashboard to view them with other visualizations.

     - **`Logs`** contain different kinds of data organized into records with different sets of properties for each type.
 Data like events and traces are stored as logs along with performance data so all the data can be combined for analysis.
+Azure Monitor doesn't collect logs by default, but you can configure Azure Monitor Logs to collect from any Azure resource.
         - In the Azure portal, log data collected by Azure Monitor is stored in `Log Analytics`.
         - Log Analytics includes a rich `query language` to help you quickly retrieve, consolidate, and analyze your collected data.
         - You can use the `Log Analytics query editor` in the Azure portal to interactively query your log data.